victormorc/SW_NOTES/README.md

 Shy code doesn’t reveal too much of itself to anyone else and doesn’t talk to others any more than is necessary.
 Shy code keeps to itself.
 Command-query separation keeps code shy; the caller doesn’t know too much about how its command will be performed.

 ## REFACTORING
+Refactoring is the natural order of nature in SW.
+It is essential, as programs grow and requirements change.
+Also, the fact that with time we gain more knowledge about the system should force us to improve it.
+Refactoring is simply rephrasing your code/design to make it better.
+It is a daily effort.